j3rrywan9/kotlin-study/doc/head_first_kotlin.md

 ### The compiler can infer lambda parameter types

+When you explicitly declare a variable's type, you can leave out any type declarations from the lambda that the compiler can infer.

 #### You can replace a single parameter with `it`

 If you have a lambda which has a single parameter, and the compiler can infer its type, you can omit the parameter, and refer to it in the lambda body using the keyword `it`.

+Note that you can only use the `it` syntax in situations where the compiler can infer the type of the parameter.

 ### Use the right lambda for the variable's type

+#### Use `Unit` to say a lambda has no return value

+If you want to specify that a lambda has no return value, you can do so by declaring that its return type is `Unit`.

 ### You can pass a lambda to a function

 As well as assigning a lambda to a variable, you can also use one or more as function parameters.
 Doing so allows you to pass specific behavior to a more generalized function.

+#### Add a lambda parameter to a function by specifying its name and type

+You define a lambda parameter in the same way that you define any other sort of function parameter: by specifying the parameter's type, and giving it a name.

 #### Call the function by passing it parameter values

+You call a function with a lambda parameter in the same way that you call any other sort of function: by passing it a value for each argument.

 ### A function can return a lambda

+As well as using a lambda as a parameter, a function can also return one by specifying the lambda's type as its return type.

+### Use typealias to provide a different name for an existing type

+A **type alias** lets you provide an alternative name for an existing type, which you can then use in your code.

+You define a type alias using the `typealias` keyword.

 ## Chapter 12